 One of the best parts of living in California is the wide range of weekend travel opportunities.
-From my home in the Bay Area, I can easily explore the coast ?
-(Marin or the Central Coast), the mountains ?
-(Yosemite & Tahoe), the forest ? (the Coastal or Giant Redwoods), or the desert ?
-(Joshua Tree) – all with a short 2-3 hour travel time by plane or car.
+From my home in the Bay Area, I can easily explore wine country (Santa Rosa or Napa) the coast (Marin or Carmel-by-the-Sea), the mountains (Yosemite or Tahoe), the forest (the Coastal or Giant Redwoods), or the desert (Joshua Tree, this post!) – all with a short 2-3 hour travel time by plane or car.

 (When I lived in Seattle, I felt the same way about exploring the Pacific Northwest and took tons of weekend trips from Seattle!)

 If you’re looking for a good getaway, consider spending a weekend in Joshua Tree!
 Among all the amazing national parks in the U.S., Joshua Tree is one of the most otherworldly.
 As you drive uphill onto the plateau, spiky Joshua trees rise from the rocky ground and massive boulders loom suddenly into view appearing to rise from the desert floor they nearly blend into.

 Based on a trip I took last year with blogger friend Marissa (can you spot her above?), I’ve pulled together all the research, suggestions, tips, and experiences from our three days in Joshua Tree.
 If you want to plan a trip of your own, here’s everything you need to put together the perfect Joshua Tree weekend itinerary.

 The Difference Between Joshua Tree & Joshua Tree National Park